LuisWollenschneider/pmu-metrics/README.md

 Use the name in the format `"ARCHITECTURE.EVENT_NAME"` to specify the performance event when initializing the `Metrics` object.

-3. Run the `setup.sh` script to program the PMU on the chosen CPU core
+3. Run the `setup.sh` script to enable `rdpmc` and load `msr` kernel modules.
 ```
-$ sudo ./setup.sh -c 1
+$ sudo ./setup.sh
 ```

-`-c` flag specifies the logical core to program.
-If unspecified, core 1 is programmed by default.
+**IMPORTANT** - The setup script contains additional code to program the PMU.
+This code should be obsolete, since it has been moved to `metrics.cpp` and is executed dynamically at runtime.

 ## Usage